DUI Car Insurance in Arizona

 Arizona's SR-22 requirement runs three years after a DUI conviction.
 Your insurer submits the form directly to the state to confirm you're carrying active coverage, and the DMV monitors your status for the full three-year period.

 Any lapse or cancellation during that window forces your insurer to notify the DMV, which automatically suspends your license.
 A single gap doesn't just pause the clock.
-It extends your legal obligations past the original DUI.
+It extends your legal obligations past the original DUI date.
 Keep your policy active and your payments current throughout the entire filing period.

 How Much Does Insurance Cost After a DUI in Arizona?

-Arizona drivers have steep insurance costs after a DUI, with monthly premiums jumping from $134 to $217 for full coverage.
-That's a 62% increase that impacts household budgets for those with DUI convictions.
+Arizona drivers pay high insurance costs after a DUI, with monthly premiums jumping from $134 to $217 for full coverage.
+That's a 62% increase that strains household budgets for those with DUI convictions.

-Nationally, the picture looks even worse for drivers with DUIs who pay $219 per month compared to $122 for clean records, representing an 80% spike.
-Arizona's 62% increase actually falls below this national benchmark, making the state relatively more forgiving than most when it comes to post-DUI insurance penalties.
+Nationally, drivers with DUIs pay $219 per month compared to $122 for clean records, an 80% increase.
+Arizona's 62% increase falls below that national figure, making the state relatively more forgiving than most for post-DUI insurance penalties.

 Data filtered by: